(Last Updated On: March 6, 2023)

 Meiji-Jingu

-Right next to the madness of Harajuki exists this large and peaceful Shinto shrine.
+Right next to the madness of Harajuku exists this large and peaceful Shinto shrine.
 The entrance to a park is marked by giant wooden torii gates and through these gates is a stroll through a wooded area up to the entrance of the shrine.
 It’s hard to believe that this park is in the middle of bustling Tokyo, but that’s Japan for you – a country of surprises.

-If you visit Meiji Jingu on a weekend, you might be lucky enough to spy a Japanese wedding there.
-I’ve been lucky on a couple of occasions!
+If you visit Meiji-Jingu on a weekend, you might be lucky enough to spy a Japanese wedding there.
+I’ve been lucky on a couple of occasions.

 Tsukiji Outer Market